Imoptimal/wp-plugin-tutorials-api/README.md

 # wp-plugin-tutorials-api
-Static API in form of a JSON file - used within a publicly available WordPress plugin.
+Static API in form of JSON files - used within a publicly available WordPress plugin.